spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-twenty-five-million-prices-in-spryker-commerce-os.md

 We were running the analytics at night when there was no intensive activity in our shop.
 This lets us disable synchronous commit to reduce the processing time of the `COPY` operations.

-The following line in the previous code snippet disables synchronous commit: `SET synchronous_commit TO OFF;`
+The following line in the previous code snippet disables the synchronous commit: `SET synchronous_commit TO OFF;`

 {% info_block errorBox %}

-If you disable synchronous commit, make sure to enable it back after you’ve finished importing the files.
+If you disable the synchronous commit, make sure to enable it back after you’ve finished importing the files.

 {% endinfo_block %}